Ochakiv: Russian conquest

 During the Russo-Turkish War (1735–1739), the Russian Empire, viewing the Ottoman fortress as the key for obtaining control of the Black Sea littoral, besieged it in 1737.
 Russian troops commanded by Marshal von Münnich took the fortress by storm (July 1737), but the following year Russia abandoned it, restoring it to Turkey in 1739.
 The 1737 siege became famous as the background to one of the tales of the fictional Baron Munchausen.
+The Russians would besiege Ochakiv in late July to 2 August 1771 during the Russo-Turkish War (1768–1774), but this time it had ended in failure.